Betting offer and odds can be updated at any time.

 You can also fill out a Mise-o-jeu selection slip, available from all Loto-Québec retailers.
 You have to mark on the selection slip the 5-digit prediction number for each of your predictions as well as the amount of your wager and hand the slip to a retailer to register your selection and receive your lottery ticket.

 With Mise-o-jeu, you can purchase your selections online.
-You must first be a member of Espacejeux, Loto-Québec’s online transactional gaming web site.
+You must first have an Espacejeux account.

-To become a member, click on the Play Online button then on Register Now.
-You will be redirected to the secure Espacejeux registration form.
+To open an account, click on the Register button.
+You will be redirected to the secure registration form of Loto-Québec's online gaming website.

 Once you have completed the registration process, you will need to deposit sufficient funds to your Espacejeux account by clicking on the Deposit link before you can play.

-If you already are an Espacejeux member, click on the Play Online button to log in.
+If you already have an Espacejeux account, click on the Log in button to log on.
 Identify yourself by entering your Username and Password.

 Once you have logged in to your account, make your selection and click on the Purchase Online button to confirm your selection and complete the transaction.